VanhoveHugo/mds-docker/wordpress/Readme.md

 1. Clone this repository
 2. Run `docker-compose up -d` in the wordpress folder
 3. Open your browser and go to `localhost:80`
+4. Change the .env file to your configuration

 ## Notes
 - The database is stored in the `db` folder